ekoontz/jaas_and_kerberos/README.md

 # Standard Sockets and NIO (Java's New IO)

-There are two versions of `KerberizedServer.java`, one in the `master` branch that uses the traditional blocking network sockets API, and one in the `nio` branch that uses NIO.
+There are two versions of the server: `KerberizedServer.java`, which uses the traditional blocking network sockets API, `KerberizedServerNIO.java`, which uses NIO.
 The standard sockets version is much shorter and easier to understand, so start with that.
+However, most real-world Java development seems to use NIO, so I made a version that uses that.
+There is also a newer framework called [Netty](http://jboss.org/netty), built on top of NIO, which I'll be looking into at some point, and porting the server code to.

 # Acknowledgements and Related Work